Advocating for Positive Change

 • Combat predatory lending and increase access to equitable financial services and credit

-• Expand resources for households facing unmanageable debt
+• Expand resources for households facing unmanageable debt, such as debt relief resources and household safety-net supports

 • Provide statewide access to paid family leave and paid sick leave